 He added that much of Oronite’s research takes place in Asia, including a growing presence in China.
 “Our research center in Japan has long supported us both regionally and globally, and while that valued expertise will continue, we are steadily growing our research and field test support team in Shanghai, with a specific focus on China,” said King.

 Chevron Oronite’s recent 100th anniversary celebration in the Americas Region drew upon its regional roots with a kickoff event at the National World War II Museum in New Orleans, Louisiana.
 Created in 2000 to focus on the U.S. contribution to the Allied victory in WWII, the museum offers a rich mix of interactive exhibits, oral histories and personal vignettes about everyday Americans who fought in the war.
 The historic connection is a strong one, as Oronite built its world-class Oak Point additives plant in 1943 at nearby Belle Chasse, Louisiana, at the urging of the U.S. government.
 Oronite additives were a critical component in diesel engine oil lubricants that helped extend the range of the U.S. submarine fleet.

-At the kickoff event for customers, suppliers and partners, Oronite President Des King thanked the company’s guests for helping to “celebrate a journey that began a century ago.”
+At the kickoff event for customers, suppliers and partners, former Oronite President Des King thanked the company’s guests for helping to “celebrate a journey that began a century ago.”

 See how guests were transported to and from Oronite’s Oak Point Additives Manufacturing Plant in Belle Chasse, Louisiana, via the Mississippi River and a historic steamboat.